 Here’s the beauty of filmmaking.
 Nobody knows anything.

-Make it up as you go along, and just make sure you cover off these ten basics, and you will be much further ahead of most of the competition.
+Make it up as you go along, and just make sure you cover off these ten basics, and expensive mistakes filmmakers make.
+You’ll be much further ahead of most of the competition.

-Now, why are you reading this when you should be out writing, directing or producing?
+Now, why are you reading this when you should be out writing, directing or producing your movie?